By Mary Fetzer

-“There are two primary issues at play here,” says Kate Lieberman, a licensed clinical psychologist with expertise in psychological evaluation, including assessing for differential diagnoses.
+“There are two primary issues at play here,” says Kate Lieberman, a doctorate-level psychologist with expertise in psychological evaluation, including assessing for differential diagnoses.
 The two issues, Lieberman says, are: “thyroid dysfunction mimicking ADHD, and the possible relationship between thyroid dysfunction and the risk for developing ADHD.”

 Thyroid hormone is produced in the pituitary gland of the brain and sends signals to the thyroid gland, which is a small butterfly-shaped gland in the front of the neck.
 Thyroid hormone regulates the body’s metabolic rate-controlling heart, muscle and digestive function, brain development and bone maintenance, among other things.

 Most importantly, thyroid hormones alter brain function.
 As Lieberman explains, disruptions to thyroid hormones can cause wide-ranging effects on cognition and behavior that can appear similar to symptoms of ADHD.

 - In cases of hypothyroidism, an individual does not produce sufficient levels of thyroid hormone.
 Hypothyroidism can be caused by a variety of biological and environmental factors — such as poor hormone conversion, nutrient deficiency or environmental factors.
 “Symptoms can include fatigue and difficulty concentrating, mimicking the inattentive subtype of ADHD,” says Lieberman.